angular/vscode-ng-language-service/DEVELOPER.md

 added to both [`package.json`](package.json) and [`server/package.json`](server/package.json).

-Note that we do not install the dependencies in [`server`](server), hence there should not be a `yarn.lock` file.
+Note that we do not install the dependencies in [`server`](server), hence there should not be a `pnpm-lock.yaml` file.

 ## Navigating Projects in IDE